 “Cultural Crosscurrents and the Unconscious Mind”

 This series is rooted in my cross-cultural identity and is motivated by my fascination of human emotional responses to social turmoil and political strife.
 It comprises of figurative paintings.
-The impetus, values/palette, gestures and compositions of this series are derived from Dark Romanticism and Symbolism.
-These art movements were bore as responses to the horrors of war, political conflicts and social absurdities.
-These movements had also been rooted in the psychology of the unconscious mind, mystery and spirituality -- similar drivers to my own inquiry.
-In this series, I also seek to redefine my cultural identity and expressions in my art practice.
-I spent my formative years in Hong Kong and Singapore, at the confluence of both Asian and Western cultures.
-This series marks my first foray (and the beginning of my quest) to blend Asian aesthetics and Western traditional art forms.
+I began this series soon after the unexpected passing of a loved one.
+Many of the images were inspired by tombstones and sculptures typically found in cemetery.
+As such, the impetus, values/palette, gestures and compositions of this series were derived from Dark Romanticism and Symbolism.
+These movements had also been rooted in the psychology of the unconscious mind, mystery and spirituality -- similar drivers to my own inquiry in this series.

 “Cultural Crosscurrents and Vulnerability”

-This series is motivated by my fascination of human vulnerability and emotional responses to chaos and loss.
-I am also seeking to redefine and reconcile my cultural identity and expressions through this series by blending Asian aesthetics and Western abstract expressionism.
+This series was motivated by my fascination of human vulnerability and emotional responses to chaos and loss.
+I continued in seeking to redefine and reconcile my cultural identity and expressions through this series by blending Asian aesthetics and Western abstract expressionism.

-In the series, I explore gestures, lines, shapes, and colors using mixed media (i.e., ink, pastel, and acrylic).
+In the series, I explored gestures, lines, shapes, and colors using mixed media (i.e., ink, pastel, and acrylic).
 My choice of materials represents the fragility and transiency of human (and natural) life.
-I find non-representational abstraction to be conducive to expressing deeper and more profound feelings.
+Non-representational abstraction is conducive to expressing deeper and more profound feelings.
 These abstract forms traverse cultural barriers and visible boundaries to create a sense of universality and pluralism, providing a nonpartisan language for emotional and spiritual quests.
-I use free-flowing lines, active brush strokes, overlapping layers, and gestures reminiscent of Chinese calligraphy to create a mix of Chinese and Western forms in capturing the dynamic movements and tensions in nature.
+I used free-flowing lines, active brush strokes, overlapping layers, and gestures reminiscent of Chinese calligraphy to create a mix of Chinese and Western forms in capturing the dynamic movements and tensions in nature.